KodyKlupt/LCBreaker/README.md

 # LCBreaker
 To analyze liquid chromatography peaks, determine molecular weights, and predict protein concentration.

 To use LCBreaker enter your data from your liquid chromatography machine (FPLC) in mL and mAU.
 A template CSV is provided.
+(See template.csv)

 ## The LCBreaker works as following:
 1. Adjusts the baseline to 0 mAU.
 (This can be removed)